kvnn/Renaissance2030/README.md

 ## Beliefs
 1. Individuals are vulnerable to the internet, governments and large entitites (like corporations) in many known and unknown ways
-2. Cryptography and technology allow people to gain herd-protection from the internet, government and large entitites
+2. Cryptography and technology allow people to gain herd-protection from the above
-3. Bitcoin enables global commerce while evicting the middle-men and overlords
+3. Bitcoin enables individuals to trade without middle-men or state/economic overlords

-## Examples
+## Examples of Individual Risk in 2020
-1. Internet mobs destroying your Mom's bakery
+1. Internet mobs destroying Mom's bakery for reasons unrelated to Mom
-2. Community insurance contracts
-    a.
-Public notaries
-    b.
-Physcial, locale-bound keys
-    c.
-Public assertions of contrac
+2. Foreign criminals masquerading as the IRS and demanding a wire transfer by Monday
+3.

+## Examples of Individual Risk in 2030
+1. AI bots intelligently masquerading as friends, family and colleagues
+2. The IRS demanding a Privilege Tax by Monday
 3.

 ## Tools of the Trade
 1. Hardware wallets